Biochar for Chickens & Other Poultry

 Litter & bedding

 Another byproduct of biochar’s moisture retention is its ability to adsorb nitrogen, thereby lowering ammonia emissions within poultry operations.
-After only a couple of days, a dramatic drop in coop odor is observed.
+Some bird growers have seen a dramatic drop in coop odor which means the litter is holding nitrogen..
 Equally important, the decrease in ammonia contamination and moisture content lowers the risk of footpad disease.

 Coop environment